akashdeshpande/100-days-of-code/log.md

 **Thoughts** This consistency of this challenge is difficult to maintain sometimes.
 But I managed today.
 I hope it pays off in the long run.

+### Day 14: September 5, Monday

+**Today's Progress**: Completed CSS Flexbox from freecodecamp.org

+**Thoughts** Chellenges are getting harder, I have to absorb many concepts.
+Flexbox has many properties, grid is yet remianing.

 ##### (example to copy from later)
 ### Day x: Month 00, Day